-- (i) For each option endorsed at the project feasibility stage, ARTC will provide a project assessment report for endorsement to the RCG. - (ii) Unless ARTC and the RCG agrees otherwise, the project assessment report will include: - (A) project objectives report, including functional specification; - (B) scope of work report, including: - (i) assessment of technical and operating requirements; - (ii) developed concept design, with survey if required;and - (iii) independent design verification if required; - (C) project schedule including time tolerances and project budget with a+/-10% margin or a larger margin where appropriate for larger projects, an estimate of contingency supported by risk assessment, cost analysis, and basis for contingency; - (D) financial evaluation, including estimated impact on access pricing; - (E) developed project management plan which may include: - (i) project configuration management plan; - (ii) project delivery strategy; - (iii) resource management plan; - (iv) cost management plan;

-- (v) quality management plan;
+- (i) For each option endorsed at the project feasibility stage, ARTC will provide a project assessment report for endorsement to the RCG. - (ii) The Unless ARTC and the RCG agrees otherwise, the project assessment report will include: - (A) (A)project objectives report, including functional specification; - (B) (B) scope of work report, including: - (i) assessment of technical and operating requirements; - developed concept design, with survey if required; (ii) and - (iii) independent design verification if required; - (C) project schedule including time tolerances and project budget with a+/-10% margin or a larger margin where appropriate for larger projects, an estimate of contingency supported by risk assessment, cost analysis, and basis for contingency; - (D) financial evaluation, including estimated impact on access pricing; - (E) developed project management plan which may include: - (i) project configuration management plan; - (ii) project delivery strategy; - (iii) resource management plan; - (iv) cost management plan; - (v) quality management plan;

-- (vi) safety management plan;

-- (vii) procurement management plan;

-- (viii) interface management plan;

-- (ix) scope and budget change management plan;

-- (x) environmental plan; and

-- (xi) project phases, milestones and deliverables;

-- (F) project risk assessment report; and

-- (G) Regulators notification, if needed.

-- (iii) ARTC may seek formal endorsement from the RCG to proceed to project implementation.
-Endorsement to proceed to project implementation would include any variation between the endorsed estimated cost range identified during project assessment and the project budget identified during project feasibility and:

-- (A) endorsement of any variation to the estimated costs endorsed under section 6.4(e)(iii)(B) incurred in undertaking project assessment; and

-- (B) endorsement of ARTC estimated costs to comply with the provisions of project implementation, including costs incurred in obtaining independent expert determination as applicable,
+- (vi) safety management plan; - (vii) procurement management plan; - (viii) interface management plan; - (ix) scope and budget change management plan; and - (x) environmental plan; and - (xi) project phases, milestones and deliverables; - (F) project risk assessment report; and - (G) Regulators notification, if needed. - (iii) ARTC may seek formal endorsement from the RCG to proceed to project implementation.
+Endorsement to proceed to project implementation would include: - endorsement of ARTC's actual costs incurred in undertaking project assessment; - (iii) (B) endorsement of ARTC may seek formal endorsement from the RCG to proceed to project implementation.
+Endorsement to proceed to project implementation would include any variation between the endorsed estimated cost range identified during project assessment and the project budget identified during project feasibility, and: - (A) endorsement of any variation to the estimated costs endorsed under section 6.4(e)(iii)(B) incurred in undertaking project assessment; and - (B) (C) endorsement of ARTC estimated costs to comply with the provisions of project implementation, including costs incurred in obtaining independent expert determination as applicable.